-Details of the carrying amounts of financial assets grouped by maturity from shortest to longest, as well as the effective interest rates for assets that accrue a determinable effective interest rate, are provided in notes 8 and 10.
+Details of the carrying amounts of financial assets grouped by maturity from shortest to longest, as well as the effective interest rates for assets that accrue a determinable effective interest rate, are provided in Notes 8 and 10.

 c.
-Exchange rate risk:
+Currency risk:

-At 31 December 2022 and 2021, the Company had no balances receivable or payable in respect of transactions denominated in foreign currencies.
+At 31 December 2023 and 2022, the Company had no balances receivable or payable in respect of transactions denominated in foreign currencies.